Skipper Dhull leads India to fourth consecutive U-19 World Cup final | Sports-Games

 Skipper Dhull leads India to fourth consecutive U-19 World Cup final

+Pacers Rajvardhan Hangargekar 026 and Ravi Kumar 237 were impressive in the first powerplay before spinners Nishant Sindhu 225, Vicky Ostwal 342 and Kaushal Tambe 132 dominated the opposition in the middle overs.Record four-time champions India face England in the final on Saturday and will be aiming to extend their dominance in the competition.Dhull became the third Indian captain to hit a hundred in the tournament history after the illustrious Virat Kohli 2008 and the prodigious Unmukt Chand 2012, who also hails from Delhi.The plan from me and Rasheed was to bat till the end, and it worked.

-Skipper Yash Dhull gave a glimpse of his rare talent with a well-paced hundred as powerhouse India reached their fourth consecutive U-19 World Cup final with an emphatic 96-run win over Australia here on Wednesday.
-Dhull struck a sublime 110 in as many balls and shared a game- changing 204-run stand with his deputy Shaik Rasheed (94 off 108 balls) to fire India to a formidable 290 for five after opting to bat.
+Skipper Yash Dhull gave a glimpse of his rare talent with a well-paced hundred which guided powerhouse India into its fourth consecutive U-19 World Cup final with an emphatic 96-run win over Australia here.
+Dhull struck a sublime 110 in as many balls and shared a game- changing 204-run stand with his deputy Shaik Rasheed (94 off 108 balls) to fire India to a formidable 290 for five after opting to bat on Wednesday.
 Indian bowlers then performed their roles to perfection to bowl Australia out for 194 in 41.5 overs.
 Lachlan Shaw's fine 51 came too late in the day for Australia.
 Pacers Rajvardhan Hangargekar (0/26) and Ravi Kumar (2/37) were impressive in the first powerplay before spinners Nishant Sindhu (2/25), Vicky Ostwal (3/42) and Kaushal Tambe (1/32) dominated the opposition in the middle overs.

-The professional bowling performance came after a remarkably mature knocks from Dhulll and Rasheed who was unfortunate to miss out on a hundred.

 Record four-time champions India face England in the final on Saturday and will be aiming to extend their dominance in the competition.

-Dhull became the third Indian captain to hit a hundred in the tournament history after the illustrious Virat Kohli (2008) and the prodigious Unmukt Chand (2012), who also hail from Delhi.
+Dhull became the third Indian captain to hit a hundred in the tournament history after the illustrious Virat Kohli (2008) and the prodigious Unmukt Chand (2012), who also hails from Delhi.

+''The plan from me and Rasheed was to bat till the end, and it worked.
+It's a proud moment (to be the third Indian captain to score a U19 WC ton),'' Dhull said after the match.

 Campbell Kellaway (30) and Corey Miller (38) forged a fluent 68-run stand before perishing in a space of six balls, leaving Australia at 73 for three.